R3Conclave/conclave-core-sdk/docs/docs/index.md

 5. :jigsaw: New feature!
 The Conclave plugin will now automatically pass all resources from the main source set (`enclave/src/main/resources`) to Native Image with no extra config required.

+6. The conclave gradle plugin will now check your build configuration for [productID](enclave-configuration.md#conclave-configuration-options) and [revocationLevel](enclave-configuration.md#conclave-configuration-options) properties, and print a helpful error message if they are missing.

 ### 1.1

 !!! important